 - Weather conditions or changes

-- Unproven triggers include monosodium glutamate, smoking, odors, chocolate and tyramine (found in aged foods such as cheeses, smoked fish or cured meats)
+- Unproven triggers include monosodium glutamate (MSG), smoking, odors, chocolate and tyramine (found in aged foods such as cheeses, smoked fish or cured meats)

 3. Who is at risk for migraines?

 Migraines can be hereditary.
-According to the National Headache Foundation, four out of five migraine sufferers have a family history of migraines.
+According to the National Headache Foundation, 4 out of 5 people who experience migraines have a family history of migraines.
 If one parent has a history of migraines, the child may have a 50 percent chance of developing migraines, and if both parents have a history, the risk may increase to 75 percent.

 The most common age group in which migraines occur is adults ages 30 to 39.
 Women are also three times more likely than men to suffer from migraines.

 Migraines cannot be cured, but there are a number of treatments available, including those that can prevent onset or severity, including:

 - Biofeedback and other relaxation techniques